-- (1) For administration proceedings under Division 6 of Part 36, the prescribed rate of interest for a calendar year, or for part of a calendar year, is the last cash rate published by the Reserve Bank of Australia before 1 January in that year. - (2) For the purpose of section 34 of the Supreme Court Civil Procedure Act 1932 and rule 347(1)(b), the prescribed rate of interest for a calendar year, or for part of a calendar year, is a rate equal to 4% plus -
+(1) For administration proceedings under Division 6 of Part 36, the prescribed rate of interest for a calendar year, or for part of a calendar year, is

-- (a) for the period commencing on 1 January in a calendar year and ending on 30 June in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 January; and - (b) for the period commencing on 1 July in a calendar year and ending on 31 December in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 July. - (3) For the purpose of section 165 of the Supreme Court Civil Procedure Act 1932 and rule 887A(1)(b), the prescribed rate of interest for a calendar year, or for part of a calendar year, is a rate equal to 6% plus - (a) for the period commencing on 1 January in a calendar year and ending on 30 June in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 January; and - (b) for the period commencing on 1 July in a calendar year and ending on 31 December in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 July.
+- the last cash rate published by the Reserve Bank of Australia before 1 January in that year. - (2) For the purpose of section 34 of the Supreme Court Civil Procedure Act 1932 and rule 347(1)(b), the prescribed rate of interest for a calendar year, or for part of a calendar year, is a rate equal to 4% plus - (a) for the period commencing on 1 January in a calendar year and ending on 30 June in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 January; and - (b) for the period commencing on 1 July in a calendar year and ending on 31 December in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 July. - (2A) For the purpose of section 35A of the Supreme Court Civil Procedure Act 1932, the prescribed rate of interest that is not to be exceeded under that section for a calendar year, or for part of a calendar year, is the rate specified in subrule (2). - (3) For the purpose of section 165 of the Supreme Court Civil Procedure Act 1932 and rule 887A(1)(b), the prescribed rate of interest for a calendar year, or for part of a calendar year, is a rate equal to 6% plus - (a) for the period commencing on 1 January in a calendar year and ending on 30 June in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 January; and

+(b) for the period commencing on 1 July in a calendar year and ending on 31 December in that year, or for part of that period, the last cash rate published by the Reserve Bank of Australia before that 1 July.